hacketyhack/hackety-hack.com/README.md

 ## Tests

-We use both RSpec and Cucumber for testing.
-You can run these two commands to run the tests:
+We use both RSpec and Steak for testing.
+You can run this command to run all of the tests:

 `rake spec`
-`rake features`

-And those will run the rspec and cucumber features, respectively.
 We're aiming for as large of test coverage as possible, though not quite 100%.
 More tests are always better!

 ## Bug reports